 Where is Gardiner House?

-A little further out of central Dublin than other hostels, but worth it for what you get, all the major sights are still within a 15-minute walk.
+A little further out of central Dublin than other hostels, but worth it for what you get, all the major tourist attractions are still within a 15-minute walk.
 That includes Temple Bar, Croke Park and Christ Church Cathedral, while O’Connell Street is just a five-minute stroll from the hostel.
 So, it’s still an excellent base for exploring Dublin.

 In terms of room options at Gardiner House, dorms include: